URL path: Index page // Hu (ANNA-1) Antibodies

 Screening for antibodies against the Hu antigen is used to screen patients with possible paraneoplastic syndrome.

-The Hu antigen is sometimes referred to as HuD and is also known as ANNA-1 antigen (specific anti-neuronal nuclear antibodies 1).
-Hu antigen is present in all neurons in the central and peripheral nervous system and in various types of tumors mainly in the lung.
-Antibodies against the Hu antigen are present in subacute paraneoplastic sensory neuropathy and in paraneoplastic encephalomyelitis.
+The Hu antigen is sometimes called HuD or ANNA-1 antigen (specific anti-neuronal nuclear antibodies 1).
+Hu antigen is present in all central and peripheral nervous system neurons and various tumors, mainly in the lung.
+Antibodies against the Hu antigen are in subacute paraneoplastic sensory neuropathy and paraneoplastic encephalomyelitis.
 In this group of patients, 83% also suffer from small cell lung cancer and sometimes other types of cancer (breast cancer, Hodgkin's lymphoma, malignant melanoma, ovarian cancer, testicular cancer, etc.).
 Small cell lung cancer is occasionally linked to Lambert-Eaton's myasthenic syndrome, which also has autoantibodies against calcium channels (VGCC).
-Patients with the paraneoplastic syndrome often present with neurological symptoms prior to the onset of clinical manifestations due to the tumor.
+Patients with paraneoplastic syndrome often present with neurological symptoms before the onset of clinical manifestations due to the tumor.

-In the treatment of paraneoplastic syndrome, it is important to find the underlying tumor and to cure it.
-In general, immunotherapy treatment is more effective against autoantibodies directed against extracellular antigens than for autoantibodies against intracellular antigens.
+In the treatment of paraneoplastic syndrome, it is crucial to find the underlying tumor and cure it.
+Immunotherapy treatment is generally more effective against autoantibodies directed against extracellular antigens than for autoantibodies against intracellular antigens.

 See also: Anti-Neuronal Antibodies